 Atlantic salmon (Salmo salar) is an anadromous species found in rivers of countries bordering the North Atlantic.
-In the North East Atlantic area, their current distribution extends from northern Portugal to the Pechora River in Northwest Russia and Iceland.
+In the Northeast Atlantic area, their current distribution extends from northern Portugal to the Pechora River in Northwest Russia and Iceland.
 Juveniles emigrate to the ocean at ages of one to eight years (dependent on latitude) and generally return after one or two years at sea.
-Long-distance migrations to ocean feeding grounds take place, with adult salmon from the North East Atlantic stocks being exploited at both West Greenland and the Faroes.
+Long distance migrations to ocean feeding grounds are known to take place, with adult salmon from the Northeast Atlantic stocks being exploited at both West Greenland and the Faroes.